 (2) Advocacy (“superb advocate”; “particularly good on his feet”; “tenacious and effective advocate with complete command of all the commercial and legal issues”; “excellent and pointed advocacy”; “fabulous advocate”; “first-rate”; “Impressive advocate”; “very impressive and a good cross-examiner”; “very robust and impressive advocate”; “fights his corner with passion and style”).

 (3) Work ethic and enthusiasm (“bags of enthusiasm and drive”; “extremely hard-working”; “very hard-working”; “very enthusiastic”; “diligent, hard-working and incredibly reliable”; “very thorough, creative, hard-working and tactical” ).

 (4) Teamwork (“an absolute delight to work with”; “very personable, very dedicated and very passionate about the cases that he handles”. “very easy to work with and very commercial.” “responsive and user-friendly” “very user-friendly and easy to work with”; “gets stuck in with the solicitor team with no airs and graces”).

 Edmund was called to the Bar in the BVI in 2007 and has attended court in the BVI, Bahamas and Nevis.

 - Examples of notable cases

-The majority of Edmund’s recent cases are in arbitration, in private or abroad, and hence not reported.
+Many of Edmund’s recent cases are in arbitration, in private or abroad, and hence not reported.
 Reported English cases include: